sp-hash/TeamBlackMiner/OPTIONS.md

 			    Or:

 			    TBMiner --dagintensity [3]
--æ --lhr-unlock [,]         Improve the perfomance on NVIDIA devices that are locked for mining.
+-2 --lhr-unlock [,]         Improve the perfomance on NVIDIA devices that are locked for mining.
 LHR
 			    1 for unlock mode, 0 for normal mode.
 Use -x or x to finetune the lhr settings if it fails to unlock.
 			    Limit the cards to a powerlimt to below 75%